Fjord: Freshwater fjords

-Eidfjord village beneath the high terrace, the original ice-age delta.
+The village of Eidfjord beneath the high terrace, the original ice-age delta.
 The river has carved a gorge through the terrace.

 Some Norwegian freshwater lakes that have formed in long glacially carved valleys with sill thresholds, ice front deltas or terminal moraines blocking the outlet follow the Norwegian naming convention; they are frequently named fjords.
 Ice front deltas developed when the ice front was relatively stable for long time during the melting of the ice shield.
 The resulting landform is an isthmus between the lake and the saltwater fjord, in Norwegian called "eid" as in placename Eidfjord or Nordfjordeid.
 The post-glacial rebound changed these deltas into terraces up to the level of the original sea level.
-In Eidfjord, Eio has dug through the original delta and left a 110 m terrace while lake is only 19 m above sea level.
+In Eidfjord Municipality, the river Eio has dug through the original delta and left a 110 m terrace while lake is only 19 m above sea level.
 Such deposits are valuable sources of high-quality building materials (sand and gravel) for houses and infrastructure.
 Eidfjord village sits on the eid or isthmus between Eidfjordvatnet lake and Eidfjorden branch of Hardangerfjord.
-Nordfjordeid is the isthmus with a village between Hornindalsvatnet lake and Nordfjord.
+Nordfjordeid is the isthmus with a village between Hornindalsvatnet lake and Nordfjorden.
 Such lakes are also denoted fjord valley lakes by geologists.

 One of Norway's largest is Tyrifjorden at 63 m above sea level and an average depth at 97 m most of the lake is under sea level.
 Norway's largest lake, Mjøsa, is also referred to as "the fjord" by locals.
 Another example is the freshwater fjord Movatnet (Mo lake) that until 1743 was separated from Romarheimsfjorden by an isthmus and connected by a short river.
 During a flood in November 1743, the river bed eroded and sea water could flow into the lake at high tide.
 Eventually, Movatnet became a saltwater fjord and renamed Mofjorden (Mofjorden).
 Like fjords, freshwater lakes are often deep.
 For instance Hornindalsvatnet is at least 500 m deep and water takes an average of 16 years to flow through the lake.
 Such lakes created by glacial action are also called fjord lakes or moraine-dammed lakes.